 We will also go through practical issues and course design in this lecture.

 - Curran, M. A. (2015) Life Cycle Assessment Student Handbook.
-Preface and Chapter 1. - PRé Consultants (2013) SimaPro Introduction to LCA.
+Preface and Chapter 1. - PRé Consultants (2016) Introduction to LCA with SimaPro.
 Chapter 1.

 L2 - Forming project groups & Goal definition and scoping